opencadc/science-containers/docs/user-guide/interactive-sessions/launch-contributed.md

 **Marimo** (`images.canfar.net/skaha/marimo:latest`) brings reactive computing to Python, offering a modern alternative to Jupyter notebooks.
 Marimo notebooks are stored as pure Python files, making them easy to version control and share.
 The reactive execution model ensures your notebook stays consistent as you develop and modify your analysis.

 **VSCode Browser** (`images.canfar.net/skaha/code-browser:latest`) provides the full Visual Studio Code experience directly in your web browser.
 This application is particularly valuable for software development projects, complex multi-file analyses, and situations where you need the rich editing capabilities and extensions ecosystem that VSCode provides.

+!!! tip "Session Sizing"
+    Start with 16GB RAM and 2-4 CPU cores for most contributed apps.
+Increase memory for large datasets or memory-intensive reactive notebooks.

 The beauty of this system lies in its dynamic nature.
 As the community develops new tools and contributes them to the platform, the available applications expand to meet emerging research needs.
 If you have ideas for applications that would benefit the astronomy community, the CANFAR team encourages you to reach out to [support@canfar.net](mailto:support@canfar.net).